elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

 # As an alternative to port numbers, it is possible to use the names reported by aconnect -l
 ```

-If you connect a USB MIDI keyboard and a pair of headphones to the Elk Pi, you will now be able to play the MDA JX synthesizer running on the board!
+If you connect a USB MIDI keyboard and a pair of headphones to the Elk Pi, you will now be able to play the MDA JX10 synthesizer running on the board!

 Since this is a development board, you will need to start Sushi manually every time you want to play - but we will later show you how the device can be made to load it automatically on power-on, so that you can just power it on and play!